shaloo/docs.arcana/docs/concepts/authtype/custom-oauth.md

         authsdk --Fetch Key Shares --> BEP[Arcana Auth Protocol] <--> BEK[DKG]
     ```

-4. {{config.extra.arcana.sdk_name}} verifies the JWT using claim information supplied in the dashboard configuration.
-Once verified, it fetches the user's key shares from the {{config.extra.arcana.company_name}} backend.
-It generates the user key locally, with privacy, within the app context from the key shares.
-The Web3 key allows authenticated users to sign blockchain transactions securely.
+4. The {{config.extra.arcana.sdk_name}} checks the JWT using dashboard settings.
+After verification, it gets the user's key shares from the {{config.extra.arcana.company_name}} backend and generates the key locally in the app.
+This key lets users securely sign blockchain transactions.

     ```mermaid
     graph LR